Skip to content

 smooth config set defaults.detect_issue true

-See the Configuration Guide for more options.
+See Configuration for additional options.

 See Also